 Spatial Downscaling – Irrigation: GCAM irrigation water withdrawal and consumption outputs are organized by 13 crop types: Biomass, Corn, Fiber Crop, Miscellaneous Crop, Oil Crop, Other Grain, Palm Fruit, Rice, Root Tuber, Sugar Crop, Wheat, Fodder Herb, and Fodder Grass.
-By downscaling GCAM output, Demeter26 provides a spatial landcover breakdown by all crop types.
+By downscaling GCAM output, Demeter26 provides a spatial landcover breakdown for each crop type.
+Because the Demeter outputs used in this study were harmonized to match the land areas of a base map, they are first converted back to be consistent with GCAM.
+Using these adjusted irrigation area values for each crop, cell withdrawal and consumption values are given by: